kafka connect in action

 git checkout ch3

-1) Note that the Kafka Connect container has a volume mounted consisting of a empty text file.
+docker-compose up -d1) Note that the Kafka Connect container has a volume mounted consisting of a empty text file.
 This is the “sink” Kafak Connect will use in our example.
 In the real world this would be a database like Elasticsearch.

 volumes:

-2) Also note that we are using the basic StringConverter
+- ./readings:/tmp/readings2) Also note that we are using the basic StringConverter to interface Kafka Connect to Kafka.

 CONNECT_KEY_CONVERTER: "org.apache.kafka.connect.storage.StringConverter"

-CONNECT_VALUE_CONVERTER: "org.apache.kafka.connect.storage.StringConverter"
+CONNECT_VALUE_CONVERTER: "org.apache.kafka.connect.storage.StringConverter"–

 Step two: create Kafka Connect job.